NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 ![Figure 4.
 MarsPlot workflow](./tutorial_images/linestyles.png)

-*Supported colormap in MarsPlot.
-This figure was also generated using code from [scipy-lectures.org](https://scipy-lectures.org)]*
+*Supported styles for 1D plots.
+This figure was also generated using code from [scipy-lectures.org](https://scipy-lectures.org)*

 ***
 ## Put multiple plots on the same page